 Participants will gain practical experience and skills to be able to:

 - Perform command-line Linux based analysis on the cloud (Amazon AWS)

 - Perform basic bioinformatics tasks such as tool installation

 - Assess quality of RNA-seq data and perform read trimming

 - Align RNA-seq data to a reference genome

-- Visualize RNA-seq alignments and variants
+- Visualize RNA-seq alignments, splicing patterns and sequence variants

 - Estimate known gene and transcript expression using multiple approaches